Sushant-Chavan/coordination_oru/README.md

 * The RViz visualization has been fixed to show the map published on the /map topic
 * A graph visualization tool has been developed to display the experiences stored in the databases

+### Dependencies:
+* **OMPL 1.4.2** - Installation instructions can be found <a href="http://ompl.kavrakilab.org/installation.html">here</a>.
+Generation of python bindings takes a lot of time (several hours).
+Since we do not need python bindings, install OMPL without bindings for faster build.

 ### Usage:
 * Clone this repository
 ```